hamlim/react-portal/README.md

 ### Under the Hood:

-This uses React 16's `createPortal` method which is far easier than the previous popular method `unstable_renderSubtreeIntoContainer` which is being deprecated over preference for `createPortal`.
+This uses React 16's `createPortal`, it also has an additional hook to allow implementers to provider their own factory function for determining where to mount the portal.

 ### API: